Anwar Hamed

+between 2004 and 2024.
+He published over 100 articles on the BBCArabic website, mostly in the field of Arts and Culture.

-His short story entitled “The Key”, published in English, was longlisted to British Science Fiction Association Award 2019.
-His most recent novel is Shijan, which was published in Arabic in March 2019.
+His short story entitled “The Key”, published in English, was longlisted for British Science Fiction Association Award 2019.
+The short film based on this story, directed by Rakan Mayasi, was shown in several American, European and Arab film festivals and cinemas.

+His most recent novel is أشباه وأشباح, which was published in Arabic in 2023.

 His novel Jaffa Prepares Morning Coffee was longlisted for the 2013 Arabic Booker Prize.